LearnersBlock/learners-block/README.md

 On the GitHub releases page you will find a 'pre-release' tagged 'development' which contains all the latest commits from the 'develop' branch.
 These images are still linked to our servers for automatic updates but will forever receive the latest commits in real-time from the 'develop' branch.
 Pre-releases will also provide real-time logs to our servers for debugging and are not recommended for production use.

-Development of the the Library interface takes place on a [separate repository](https://github.com/LearnersBlock/library).
+Development of the Library interface takes place on a [separate repository](https://github.com/LearnersBlock/library).
+If you need to include the Library in your development environment:

+1. Clone the repository into `/frontend/apps/library`
+2. Run `yarn install` in the library directory.
+3. Rename `.env.example` to `.env`

+The Library will be served as part of the main interface with hot-reload enabled.

 #### Frontend